This post may contain affiliate links. Please read our disclosure policy.

-Summer is the perfect season for baking with berries – and this fresh strawberry pie definitely hits the spot.
+Summer is the perfect season for using up sweet berries – and this fresh strawberry pie definitely hits the spot.
 It has a flaky pastry crust, tons of fresh berries, and an easy no-bake filling made with jello.
 It can be served cold from the fridge, so it’s also perfect for warm weather.

-Berries just scream “summer!” like in our Strawberry Pound Cake, no bake Blueberry Cheesecake and this beautiful strawberry pie recipe.
+- Minimal Baking Required.
 This easy strawberry pie recipe starts with a flaky pastry crust.
-You can make your own or buy one pre-made, but the easiest way to do this is to buy a pre-made crust and bake it without filling according to the box instructions.
+You can make your own or buy one pre-made, but the easiest way to do this is to buy a premade crust and bake it without filling according to the box instructions.

 How to Make Strawberry Pie

 - Make the Filling.
-Boil together some sugar, water, lemon juice, and cornstarch.
+Boil water and whisk in sugar, water, lemon juice, and cornstarch.
 The cornstarch thickens the mixture, and the lemon juice really helps to bring out the flavor of the berries.
 I promise it won’t taste like lemon.
 Once all of the cornstarch and sugar have dissolved, remove the pan from the heat and stir in a package of powdered strawberry jello.
 Note: Do not make the jello according to the package instructions – simply sprinkle the powder into the sugar and water mixture you’ve boiled up.

 - Add the strawberries.
-Then you’ll mix the sliced berries with the jello mixture, pour the filling into the baked pie crust, and pop the pie in the fridge to set.
+Then you’ll mix the sliced berries with the jello mixture, pour the filling into the baked pie shell, and pop the pie into the refrigerator to set.

 Top Recipe Tips